DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - 8.1.2 Maturity models (e.g., Capability Maturity Model (CMM), Software Assurance Maturity Model (SAMM))
     - Software Engineering Institute (SEI) (Carnegie Mellon University) created the Capability Maturity Model for Software (AKA Software Capability Maturity Model, abbreviated SW-CMM, CMM, or SCMM)
-    - 🟢 **SW-CMM**: a management process to foster the ongoing and continuous improvement of an org's processes and workflows for developing, maintaining and using software
+    - 🟢 **SW-CMM**:  I Must Do Quality Optimization 🟡 a management process to foster the ongoing and continuous improvement of an org's processes and workflows for developing, maintaining and using software
         - all software development moves through a set of maturity phases in sequential fashion, and CMM describes the principles and practices underlying software process maturity, intended to help improve the maturity and quality of software processes
         - note that CMM doesn't explicitly address security
         - stages of the CMM:
             - 🆎Level 1: **Initial**: process is disorganized; usually little or no defined software development process
-            - 🆎Level 2: **Repeatable**: in this phase, basic lifecycle management processes are introduced.
+            - 🆎Level 2: **Managed\Repeatable**: in this phase, basic lifecycle management processes are introduced.
 Reuse of code in an organized fashion begins, and repeatable results are expected from similar projects.
 The key process areas for this level include Requirements Management, Software Project Planning, Software Project Tracking and Oversight, Software Subcontract Management, Software Quality Assurance, and Software Configuration Management.
+                - Processes are planned, documented, and executed according to policy.
+Basic project management practices are in place, allowing projects to repeat similar successes.
             - 🆎Level 3: **Defined**: in this phase, software devs operate according to a set of formal, documented software development processes.
 The Defined stage of the SW-CMM is marked by the presence of basic lifecycle management processes and reuse of code.
 It includes the use of requirements management, software project planning, quality assurance, and configuration management practices.
+                - Processes are well-documented, standardized, and understood across the organization.
+There are defined standards, procedures, and tools in place, and processes are tailored based on the organization’s needs.
-            - 🆎Level 4: **Managed**: in this phase, there is better management of the software process.
+            - 🆎Level 4: **Quantitatively Managed**: in this phase, there is better management of the software process.
 The organization uses 📝quantitative measures to gain a detailed understanding of the development process.
 Software Quality Management is a process that occurs during level 4, the Managed stage of the SW-CMM.
+These organizations are precise with measurements and know exactly what they need to thrive based on their data.
+                - Processes are measured and controlled using quantitative data.
+Statistical methods are used to manage and improve processes, ensuring performance is predictable and consistent.
-            - 🆎Level 5: **Optimizing**: in this phase continuous improvement occurs
+            - 🆎Level 5: **Optimizing**: in this phase continuous improvement occurs.
+Focus is on continuous process improvement through innovation and optimization.
+The organization regularly identifies weaknesses and makes improvements to prevent process defects and enhance capabilities.
+        -  CMM was designed to determine a company's level of maturity in the skill of software development.
+It was replaced by the Capability Maturity Model Integration (CMMI) because CMM just did not integrate into the business well even though it was a very good maturity model.
+As a side note, there is another CMM today, specifically the Systems Security Engineering CMM, as defined in the International Standards Orgnaion (ISO) 21827.
     - 🟢**Software Assurance Maturity Model (SAMM)**: GDIVO Great Developers Implement Valuable Operations🟡 an open source project maintained by the Open Web Application Security Project (OWASP)
         - provides a framework for integrating security into the software development and maintenance processes and provides orgs with the ability to assess their maturity
         - SAMM associates software development with 5 business functions: